PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/VirtualConsole.md

 None since the Virtual Console isn't a program.
 But here are the basic setup instructions that apply to both the Virtual Console and all other programs.

 1. Select the appropriate Serial Port and Camera for your Switch.
-If you don't know, which are the correct ones, try all of them.
+If you don't know which are the correct ones, try all of them.
 2. Click on the "Output Window" to see logging.
 If the program that is flashed to the device is a [native program](../ProgramList.md#native-programs) that has logging, you will see it here.
 3. Click on the video to activate the keyboard controls and play on your computer.
 This requires that the program on the device is PABotBase.
 PABotBase is the only program that will accept keyboard commands.